MoriyaFaith/R-MOR-REFORGED/RELEASE/README.md

 `1.1.0`

 - Added Mastery skin.
-(Thanks DotFlare!)
+(Thanks DotFlare!
+Also thanks to TimeSweeper for helping me get it in-game!)

+- SMASH
+	- Reduced screenshake amplitude from 5 -> 3.9
+	- Now only lunges forward if the forward movement button is pressed.
+		- On gamepad, checks if movement input is within 50 degrees of the forward direction on either side.
+	- Each enemy hit reduces lunge speed by 50%.

+	*Trying to make this a bit less disorienting to use.*

+- FOCUS
+	- Added a -30% speed penalty and +50 armor bonus.

+	*Trying to make this feel more distinct from OVERCLOCK.
+Now has better crowdtanking potential, but worse mobility for chasing down enemies to keep your buff active.*

+- DRONE
 	- Healing allies with DRONE will now heal a minimum of 10% of their max HP.
-	- Does not apply to yourself.
+		- Does not apply to your self-heal.

-	*This should fix DRONES not being effective at healing NPCs due to their health scaling.*
+	*This should fix DRONES not being effective at healing NPCs that use AmbientLevel scaling (ex.
+Drones, Beetle Guards).*

 `1.0.2`